tanmayR18/tindog/README.md

 # Tindog

-This is simple website of dog to find friends inspired from Tinder
+This is simple website of dog to find friends inspired from Tinder.

 ## Demo